Panic Sets In As Lesser-Loved Daughter Refuses To Help Mom Pay Off Her Huge Credit Card Loan

 OP stressed the importance of not spending more than she could affordReddit

 Credit card debt can quickly spiral out of control, especially if not managed properly.
-According to Suze Orman, a renowned financial advisor, "Understanding your credit utilization ratio is crucial; ideally, it should remain below 30% of your total available credit."
-Orman emphasizes that "monitoring your spending habits and setting realistic monthly budgets can prevent debt from becoming overwhelming."
-She recommends utilizing budgeting apps to help track expenses and maintain control over your finances.
+"Understanding your credit utilization ratio is crucial; ideally, it should remain below 30% of your total available credit."
+Monitoring your spending habits and setting realistic monthly budgets can prevent debt from becoming overwhelming.
+Utilizing budgeting apps can help track expenses and maintain control over your finances.

 In total, the OP has loaned both of them close to $13,000 in the past 4-5 years